brayanorozco/vanilla-project-cards/README.md

 ```
 _

 ### Optional

 🔹 _Start Sass running the following command: npm run watch-css_

 ## Folders and files 📦

 🔹 _api: In this folder you will find the file 'apiConnection.js' which is responsible for fetching the API information._

 🔹 _public: Contains the CSS and Sass files._

-🔹_src: _It contains most of the files needed for the project to work._
+🔹_src: _It contains most of the files needed for the project to work:_

-        🔹 _partials: Inside this folder are the files 'cards.ejs' and 'head.ejs' which are then inserted into the file 'home.ejs'.
+        🔹 partials: Inside this folder are the files 'cards.ejs' and 'head.ejs' which
+            are then inserted into the file 'home.ejs'.

-        🔹 _routes: The 'home.js' file is in charge of rendering the home page.
+        🔹 routes: The 'home.js' file is in charge of rendering the home page.

-        🔹 _utils: cardsInfo' and 'formatDates' contain two functions, one returns the filtered information to 'home.js' and the other returns the date in the format shown on the card._
+        🔹 utils: cardsInfo' and 'formatDates' contain two functions, one returns the filtered
+            information to 'home.js' and the other returns the date in the format shown on the
+            card.

-        🔹 _views: Contain the views of the project (EJS files)._
+        🔹 views: Contain the views of the project (EJS files).

-🔹 _'index.js' and 'server.js': These are the files with the necessary configuration to run the project.
+🔹 _'index.js' and 'server.js': These are the files with the necessary configuration to run the project._

 ## Project made using 🛠️